jaken00/aethermoor/.plan/current_plan.md

         Why: This stops the "infinite loop" chase.
 Once a wolf bites a rabbit, the rabbit slows down, allowing the wolf to finish the kill.

     Loot & Carcass Generation
-        When an entity dies, it should leave behind a ResourceMeat object at that Vec2 instead of just disappearing.
+        When an entity dies, it should leave behind a Corpse  object at that Vec2 instead of just disappearing.

 3. HUMAN GENERATION & ROLES